October 31 – November 5, 2023 • Santa Monica

 No Distribution of Unapproved Promotional Material

 IFTA has the sole right to control all activities and advertising at AFM.
 IFTA may eliminate, cover, or otherwise exclude any logos, images, voices, or statements that may directly or indirectly offend the public, present false or misleading information or for any other reason.
-Unapproved promotional materials shall not be distributed by any Person, nor left in the Hotel hallways, elevator lobbies, bathrooms, or anywhere on the Hotel property or in any other designated AFM area, including screening facilities.
-All such unapproved promotional materials will be immediately removed by AFM security.
+Unapproved promotional materials shall not be distributed nor left by any Person anywhere in the Hotel or Theatres including but not limited to Exhibitors Offices or Screening Theatres, nor any communal meeting spaces, hallways, elevator lobbies, bathrooms, or anywhere on the property of the Hotel or Theatres or in any other designated AFM area no matter what venue.
+All such unapproved promotional materials will be immediately removed by AFM security or Hotel or Theater staff.

 AFM Badges

 Counterfeit badges are strictly prohibited.
-If any Person is found wearing a counterfeit badge, AFM security will ask that Person to surrender the counterfeit badge, that Person will be excluded from the restricted areas of the AFM, and the Person will be denied access to the public space of the Hotel.
+If any Person is found wearing a counterfeit badge, AFM security will ask that Person to surrender the counterfeit badge, that Person will be excluded from the restricted areas of the AFM, and the Person will be denied access to AFM or any AFM service.
 Any Participant found to have produced, used, distributed, authorized, sold or in any other way participated in the use of a counterfeit badge will be subject to fines or other sanctions, including prohibiting such Participant, its Affiliates, and/or any of its employees from participating in a current or future AFM(s).
 The AFM, including AFM security, may refer such individuals and organizations to law enforcement authorities in its sole discretion.

-AFM may revoke previously granted Badges and/or prohibit an entity, its Affiliates, all its employees, and/or an individual from participating in a current or future AFM(s) for, including but not limited to, the following reasons: (1) Participants who breach the safety and security of the AFM including in IFTA’s sole discretion violating the Event Conduct Policy, which includes, but is not limited to, threats to other Participants, IFTA/AFM staff, Hotel staff, or any Person whatsoever, possession of weapons, or violations of general security concerns at the AFM, or who engage in behavior which IFTA determines, in its sole discretion, to be harassing, including but not limited to offensive verbal comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, religion, displaying pornographic images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention; (2) Participants who have been convicted of criminal copyright infringement; (3) Participants who have infringed the intellectual property rights of IFTA or the AFM, including but not limited to unauthorized use of IFTA’s registered trademarks or copyrighted works; (4) Participants who violate any Terms of Use found on any IFTA, AFM, , LocationEXPO, or The Film Catalogue application, website, or communication as well as these AFM Guidelines and/or the AFM Market Rules; (5) Participants who have outstanding unpaid invoices to IFTA; (6) Participants who have been prohibited from participating in AFM due to any failure to comply with the AFM Guidelines; or (7) Any other act which IFTA determines, in its sole discretion, may compromise the integrity of the AFM including but not limited to the ineligibility of sales and distribution companies which otherwise would qualify to participate in AFM as an AFM Exhibitor, but have not done so, to participate in AFM as an Attendee or Participant including through the use of transferable Badges.
+AFM may revoke previously granted Badges and/or prohibit an entity, its Affiliates, all its employees, and/or an individual from participating in a current or future AFM(s) for, including but not limited to, the following reasons: (1) Participants who breach the safety and security of the AFM including in IFTA’s sole discretion violating the Event Conduct Policy, (2) Participants who have been convicted of criminal copyright infringement; (3) Participants who have infringed the intellectual property rights of IFTA or the AFM, including but not limited to unauthorized use of IFTA’s registered trademarks or copyrighted works; (4) Participants who violate any Terms of Use found on any IFTA, AFM, LocationEXPO, or The Film Catalogue application, website, or communication as well as these AFM Guidelines and/or the AFM Market Rules; (5) Participants who have outstanding unpaid invoices to IFTA; (6) Participants who have been prohibited from participating in AFM due to any failure to comply with the AFM Guidelines; or (7) Any other act which IFTA determines, in its sole discretion, may compromise the integrity of the AFM.

 All attendees of the AFM Sessions are considered Participants.
-Access to the AFM Sessions at The Hilton Santa Monica Hotel & Suites requires an AFM Platinum or AFM Plus Badge.
-All AFM Badges are granted access to Sessions on The Malibu Stage.
-AFM Sessions attendees must be 18 years of age or older. .
-For more details on badges and access, visit Badges & Prices.
+Access to the AFM Sessions on the Second Stage is available to all Badged Participants.
+Access to AFM Sessions on the Main Stage requires a ticket (if any), or an AFM Platinum or AFM Plus Badge.
+AFM Sessions ticket sales are final and non-refundable.
+AFM Sessions attendees must be 18 years of age or older.

 Minors

-All Participants under 18 years of age must be accompanied at all times by an adult Participant who has his or her own Badge.
+No one under 18 is permitted in AFM areas unless pre-arranged and badged by IFTA as an AFM Participant.
+All Participants under 18 years of age must be always accompanied by an adult Participant who has his or her own Badge.
 Participants 14 years of age and older must purchase a Badge.
 Participants between 2 years and 14 years of age will be provided with a complimentary Badge which allows access to the show floors.
 A Badge is not required for infants or toddlers in strollers who are accompanied by an adult Participant who has his or her own Badge.
 Proof of age may be required.
-Parent or guardian of any minor at AFM expressly consents to the use of their or their child’s name, biography, likeness, voice, and image as well as the collection of their child’s data in order to process any Badge or allow entry into AFM.
+The parent or guardian of any minor at AFM expressly consents to the use of their or their child’s name, biography, likeness, voice, and image as well as the collection of their child’s data to process any Badge or allow entry into AFM.

 AFM Screenings and Disputed Rights